madebycm/pkgflow/README.md

 Choice:
 ```

-## Options
+## How to Use It

-- **Package number**: Toggle selection of a specific package
+- **Type a number**: Toggle that package on/off
-- **'a'**: Select all packages
+- **Type 'a'**: Select everything
-- **'n'**: Deselect all packages
+- **Type 'n'**: Deselect everything
-- **'i'**: Install selected packages
+- **Type 'i'**: Install your selected packages
-- **'q'**: Quit the program
+- **Type 'q'**: Exit without installing

-## Requirements
+## What You'll Need

-- macOS
+- A Mac (obviously! 😄)
-- Administrative privileges (for package installation)
+- Admin password (for installing packages)
-- DMG files containing `.pkg` installers

-## How It Works
+- Some `.dmg` or `.pkg` files to install

+## Behind the Scenes

+Here's what PKGFlow does for you:

-1. The script searches for DMG files in the current directory
+1. Looks for `.dmg` and `.pkg` files in your current directory
-2. Mounts each DMG file temporarily
+2. Mounts any DMG files it finds
-3. Extracts `.pkg` files from mounted volumes
+3. Extracts the `.pkg` installers from inside
-4. Presents an interactive menu for package selection
+4. Shows you all available packages in one neat list
-5. Installs selected packages using the system installer
+5. Installs your selections using macOS's built-in installer
-6. Cleans up by unmounting DMG files and removing temporary files
+6. Cleans everything up when done

-## Notes
+## Good to Know

-- All packages are marked as "Unverified" when extracted from DMG files
+- Packages from DMG files show "(from DMG)" in the list
-- Installation requires sudo privileges
+- You'll need to enter your admin password when installing
-- Selected packages are marked with `[X]` in the interface
+- Selected packages have an `[X]` next to them
-- The script creates a temporary extraction directory that is cleaned up after use
+- Everything gets cleaned up automatically - no manual unmounting needed!

+## About

+Made with ❤️ by madebycm, 2025

+Happy installing! 🎉